 - 1899: Hunting law passed by Norwegian Parliament introducing landowner ownership of hunting rights and setting (very short) close seasons.
-Controversial and ineffective; deer populations remain low. - 1946: Hunting associations invited to recommend a new hunting system, in atmosphere of postwar consensus. - 1951: Hunting Law passed, establishing modern monitoring and quota-based, licencefunded hunting system, with rights to the quota owned by landowners. - 1981: Wildlife Law passed, replacing the Hunting Law and integrating hunting and nature protection law.
-"Wildlife and their living areas shall be managed in such a manner as to preserve the productivity and species richness of nature.
-Within this framework, game may be harvested for the purpose of land-use income and outdoor recreation" Protection is general unless specific provision is made for harvesting, and hunting is regulated within this framework.
-Exposing animals including game to unnecessary suffering is prohibited, and hunting must be conducted so as to pose no risk to humans, livestock, or property.
+Controversial and ineffective; deer populations remain low. - 1946: Hunting associations invited to recommend a new hunting system, in atmosphere of postwar consensus. - 1951: Hunting Law passed, establishing modern monitoring and quota-based, licencefunded hunting system, with rights to the quota owned by landowners. - 1981: Wildlife Law passed, replacing the Hunting Law and integrating hunting and nature protection law. - Protection is general unless specific provision is made for harvesting, and hunting is regulated within this framework. - Management of animals, including game, which causes unnecessary suffering is prohibited.
+Hunting must be conducted so as to pose no risk to humans, livestock, or property.